Taunton Women's Aid: Summary of funding support

 The five main political parties were invited to put forward a female representative to discuss a range of questions put to them by members of the audience.
 The panel members were: Laura Bailhache - UKIP candidate for Taunton Deane; Rachel Gilmour – Liberal Democrat candidate for Taunton Deane; Julie Harvey-Smith - Green Party Candidate for Bridgwater and West Somerset; Rebecca Pow - Conservative candidate for Taunton, and Brenda Weston – Labour – former County councillor.
 Rosie Boycott, who now lives locally co-founded Spare Rib magazine in the 1970’s, and has remained active within the women’s movement, was also a panel member.

-Over 220 men and women of all ages spent a very interesting evening in Kingsmead School hall, listening to lively discussions on a range of topics – women and work; infrastructure required for new housing; carers; global warming; education; the effect the austerity measures have had on women; tax avoidance and women’s equality.
-There were also listeners tuning in at home via a live broadcast on 10Radio.
+Over 220 men and women of all ages spent a very interesting evening in Kingsmead School hall, listening to lively discussions on a range of topics.

 Taunton Women’s Aid to become grant-making charity

-Taunton Women’s Aid is to become an independent grant-making charity and withdraw from delivering services in the Taunton area.
+Taunton Women’s Aid became an independent grant-making charity and withdrew from delivering services in the Taunton area in 2014.

 Taunton Women’s Aid has provided support for women and children affected by domestic abuse in the Taunton area for over thirty years.